GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 This means the thumbnail stays in the center of the element as the width expands, but the full image 'un-crops' as it transitions from 1:1 to 16:9.

 {% Aside %}
-Animating width and height, as happens here on the `::view-transition-container`, is generally frowned upon in web performance circles as it runs layout per frame.
+Animating width and height, as happens here on the `::view-transition-group`, is generally frowned upon in web performance circles as it runs layout per frame.
 However, for View Transitions, we plan to optimize it so it can run off the main thread in most cases.
 This optimization hasn't been implemented yet.
 {% endAside %}

 ## Changing the transition depending on device state